 A VHT STA may omit from the Country element any Operating Triplet field for an Operating Class for which the Channel spacing (MHz) column indicates 80 MHz or wider and for which the Behavior limits set column in the applicable table in Annex E contains only a blank entry or either or both of “80+” and “UseEirpForVHTTxPowEnv.”

-An HE STA may omit from the Country element any Operating Triplet field for an Operating Class for which the Channel starting frequency column in Table E-4 (Global operating classes) is greater than or equal to 5.925 and less than or equal to 7.125.
+An HE STA may omit from the Country element any Operating Triplet field for an Operating Class for which the Channel starting frequency column in Table E-4 (Global operating classes) is greater than or equal to 5.925 and less than or equal to 7.125, except that the Country element shall include at least one Operating/Subband Sequence.

+NOTE — Hence, there is at least one Operating Triplet field in the Country element transmitted in the 6 GHz band.

 When dot11OperatingClassesRequired and dot11ExtendedChannelSwitchActivated are true and a STA is capable of operating as specified in more than one operating class, the STA shall include the Supported Operating Classes element in (Re)Association Request and Response frames.